trujilloRJ/personal_blog/content/posts/kf-tuning.md

 \end{bmatrix}
 $$

-It is clear that the measurement function is also non-linear.
+It is clear that the measurement function is also nonlinear.
 The Jacobian of this function, required for the EKF, can also be found in the Appendix section.

 #### Modelling measurement and process noise